 The success of the gamma factor is largely attributed to two factors.
 First, investors who work with an advisor have increased savings rates.
 As advisors, we help to encourage good saving habits, which can lead to greater wealth accumulation over the long run.
 The second factor is the ability to stay disciplined through both positive and negative market cycles.
 Staying invested can play an important role in generating wealth over time.
 Have confidence that your wealth and investment plan is working to help you achieve your future goals - the gamma factor is on your side.

-Accumulated Assets Helps Build Wealth Households with an advisor for 15+ 290% years accumulated 290% more assets.
-Annual Rate of Saving Promotes Saving Habits 10.8% Canadians with an advisor had a 6.7% greater annual rate of saving.
-Assets Built or Lost May Help to Drive Results +26% Those who maintained the services of -34% Ended Relationship an advisor continued to build assets.
-Based on period between 2010 to 2014.
+Helps Build Wealth Households with an advisor for 15+ years accumulated 290% more assets.
+Accumulated Assets Promotes Saving Habits Canadians with an advisor had a greater annual rate of saving.
+Annual Rate of Saving 10.8% 6.7% Non-Advised Advised May Help to Drive Results Those who maintained the services of an advisor continued to build assets.
+Assets Built or Lost Maintained Relationship -34% Ended Relationship Based on period between 2010 to 2014.